james-stevens/powerdns-webui/README.md

 # In Operation #

-I've tested this with the latest Chrome & Firefox running on Xubuntu talking to a 95% idle PowerDNS server over an 18ms latency link and the response time for all actions, including loading a zone with 1000 records (500 names, 2 records per name), is virtually instant.
+I've tested this with the latest Chrome & Firefox running on Xubuntu talking to a 95% idle PowerDNS server running v4.2.0 over an 18ms latency link and the response time for all actions, including loading a zone with 1000 records (500 names, 2 records per name), is virtually instant.

 Apart from some minor aesthetic differences, the behaviour in Chrome and Firefox was identical.